Suck It and See: Background and recording

+Composition

+Musical style and influences

 Suck It and See represents a departure for the band after the darker sound of their previous album Humbug (2009).
 Speaking to NME shortly before the album's release, drummer Matt Helders promised to deliver a more "instant", "poppy", and "vintage" sound in comparison to Humbug.
 Featuring a wide variety of styles, commentators have characterised the music as guitar pop, indie rock, indie pop, and psychedelic pop.
 Consequence of Sound further noted the presence of surf rock and the band's "own interpretation" of glam rock.
 Q magazine calls the album "the sound of a band drawing back the curtains and letting the sunshine in".

-The track "Piledriver Waltz" was first released on Turner's debut EP, Submarine, where it was credited to Turner as a solo artist, featuring Ford on drums.
-The version included on Suck It and See is a re-recording with the whole band involved.
+The album has been compared to the works of the Smiths and Richard Hawley.
+Turner cited as influences artists such as Nick Cave, John Cale, Lou Reed, David Bowie, Leonard Cohen, Iggy Pop, the Pixies and the Beach Boys.
+Turner also looked to country music for inspiration, despite the album having no identifiable country sounds: "There's something about the formula of those songs and lyrics that I really connect to.
+There's some really wonderful songs by those old country guys like George Jones or Townes Van Zandt or Roger Miller.
+They're really funny, really sad and tender and they clearly know what they're doing in terms of songwriting as a craft.
+Sometimes they're smart-arsed, but I'm kind of guilty of that myself.
+Willie Nelson's Crazy is approaching perfection."